Seascape (Auckland)

-Seascape is a residential skyscraper development in Auckland, New Zealand that is currently on hold.
-The skyscraper topped out in 2024.
-It is set to cost NZ$300 million to build.

-Design
+Seascape is an unfinished 56-story residential skyscraper in Auckland, New Zealand.
+Standing at a height of 187.2 m, it is currently the tallest building in New Zealand, as well as the tallest building in Oceania outside of Australia.
+Construction began in 2017, and the building fully topped out in April 2024, but work was indefinitely suspended in August 2024.
+The project entered receivership in 2026 and was subsequently placed on the market.
+As of 2026, the building remains incomplete.

+Construction

+Construction on the skyscraper began in 2017 and was originally expected to be completed in 2021.
+However, disruptions associated with the COVID-19 pandemic resulted in significant delays.

 As of November 2022, half of the 221 apartments had been sold.

-In August 2024, Seascape’s main contractor, China Construction New Zealand, wrote to 25 sub-contractors to notify them that work on the skyscraper had been suspended and that their services were no longer required.
-By this stage, the building had already been structurally topped-out, leaving the interiors and facade incomplete.
-China Construction New Zealand claimed that the halting of site works was the result of a payment default by the project’s developer, the Shanghai-based Shundi Group.
-It is currently uncertain when and whether construction will resume.
+In August 2024, main contractor China State Construction Overseas Development Co., Ltd. wrote to 25 subcontractors to notify them that work on Seascape had been suspended and that their services were no longer required.
+By this stage, the building had already been structurally topped out, leaving the interiors and facade incomplete.
+The contractor claimed that the halting of site works was the result of a payment default by the project developer, the Shanghai-based Shundi Group.
+It is currently uncertain when or whether construction will resume.

+In April 2026, the building was placed on the market by receivers Calibre Partners after developer Shundi Customs entered receivership the previous month.
+Bayleys Real Estate and Knight Frank were appointed to conduct an international sales campaign for the partially completed tower.

+In September 2026, it was announced that a buyer had been chosen for the building, with expectations that work on the building would resume in 2027.